I came to Germany more than a decade ago. At the time, I wished I had an overview of the types of insurance in Germany that I would need as an expat.

 We do have pet insurance for our dog that we already needed.
 It, unfortunately, bit a French friend of ours and damaged his costly jacket.
 We claimed our insurance at that time, and our friend has got his money back.

 What does pet liability insurance cost in Germany?

-You can find out more about both variants of pet insurance here on TarifCheck* / Check24*.
+You can find out more about both variants of pet insurance here on Tarifcheck*

-Liability insurance of dogs or horses is not required by law, but since it’s not too expensive, starting at around 30 Euros per year for a dog and 60 Euros per year for a horse.
+The law does not require liability insurance for dogs or horses, but it is not too expensive, because it starts at about 30 euros per year for a dog and 60 euros per year for a horse.

-Following the motto “better safe than sorry” I recently talked to an insurance broker about disability insurance in Germany, and I am still not sure whether I need it or not.
+Following the motto “better safe than sorry” I recently talked to an insurance broker about disability insurance, and I am still not sure whether I need it or not.

 The “Berufsunfähigkeitsversicherung” in German is not mandatory, but my broker says it can come in handy.

 It ensures you from losing your work due to an accident, allergies, or other serious illnesses.

 According to Check24* if you are born after the 1st of January 1961, you no longer have disability insurance that’s covered by the state.